Haaffiiizzz/Ayat.ai-BackEnd/journal.md

 December 16, 2024.
 11:42 PM
 Been Busy with school and finals and havent had time to work on this.
 Will continue after exams

+December 19, 2024 11.17 PM
+Finished with finals.
+Back to turorials and this.